 As you go through this process, try to view it as an opportunity for cooperation rather than conflict.
 A key to meeting the challenge of marriage is striving to understand each other and seeking to meet each other's needs.
 This is a great area to put these principles into practice.
 If you need help drawing up and implementing a workable plan, don't hesitate to give our Counseling department a call.
 Our staff counselors will be happy to listen to your concerns and offer their perspective over the phone.
 They can also provide you with referrals to qualified counselors in your area who specialize in marriage and family therapy.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman talks about the struggle in marriage of who is going to clean and suggests some practical solutions.
+Planning Out Household Chores: Dr. Gary Chapman talks about the struggle in marriage of who is going to clean and suggests some practical solutions.

 Marriage and Relationships